 Your Credit Information

-We may collect the following kinds of credit information and exchange this information with other entities:
+We may collect the following types of credit information and exchange this information with credit providers, credit reporting bodies and other relevant entities.

-- Information about your existing finance/s, which includes the name of the credit provider, the amount owing to your creditors, the type of finance, the day the finance is entered into, the terms and conditions of the finance, the maximum amount of finance available, and the day on which the finance was terminated;
+- Information about your existing finances, including the name of the credit provider, the amount owing, the type of finance, the date the finance was entered into, the terms and conditions of the finance, the maximum amount of credit available and the date the finance was terminated;

-- Information about payments made to your creditor/s and whether you meet your repayments on time;
+- Information about payments made to your credit providers and your repayment history;

-- Information about the type of finance that you have applied for
+- Information about the type of finance you have applied for;

-- New information that comes to light, where a Variation of a Debt Agreement is to be done
+- New information that becomes available where a variation of a Debt Agreement is being considered;

-- Personal insolvency information, which is information that is entered into the National Personal Insolvency Index which relate to things such as Debt Agreements, Bankruptcy and Debt Consolidation Loans
+- Personal insolvency information recorded on the National Personal Insolvency Index (NPII), including information relating to Debt Agreements, Bankruptcy and Personal Insolvency Agreements.

 Retrieving, updating and correcting your personal information

-We can also collect government identifiers, such as your Tax File Number, Centrelink customer reference number, Child Support Agency reference number and driver’s license details.
-We will not use this information without your consent.
+We may also collect government identifiers, such as your Tax File Number, Centrelink customer reference number, Child Support reference number and driver’s licence details.
+We will only use or disclose government identifiers where permitted or required by law.

 How do we keep your personal information safe?

-We take practical steps in protecting your personal information by storing it safely.
-We can store your personal information electronically and hardcopy format.
-We will take extra precaution in protecting your personal information from any misuse, loss, disclosure or unauthorised access.
+We take reasonable steps to protect your personal information by storing it securely.
+Your personal information may be stored electronically and in hard copy format.
+We take precautions to protect your personal information from misuse, loss, unauthorised access, modification or disclosure.

 Complaints